inaimathi/cl-notebook/README.md

 - SVG can work for charts; CSS selectors work the same way as with regular HTML entities AND it can take % dimensions specifications.
 We basically have no other options for line/pie/doghnut charts.

 - Do we want to provide a straight-up scratch REPL for each user?
-- Cells are now updated if their content is different on a notebook-load.
-This means that books that contain timestamp-related cells or similar will always be changed when they're opened.
-Is that what we really want?
-	- Unsure.
-On the one hand, we don't want a cell to be re-saved every time on the basis that it contains a call to `random`.
-On the other hand, we don't want to say such changes never require a re-eval.
-The _easy_ way out seems to be dropping the eval-on-load thing.
-Or, at the very least, deferring it to the first time a given book is viewed in the lifetime of a server instance.
-	- No, we don't want cells evaluated on notebook load.
-Let the user take care of it as they need to.
-Should probably add an `Eval Book` option to the main menu
 - Do we want to differentiate between "someone forked a book" and "someone started a new book"?
 Right now, there's no difference, but we may want to treat forks differently for multi-user purposes later on.

 ##### Bugs
-- Remove the stale tags now that we no longer save between evals
+- Should show the orange border as soon as something is edited in a cell, not just between eval and completion

 ##### Features (not necessarily in priority order)
 ######## Back-end
 - Figure out what to do about packages (thinking about defining a `:cl-notebook-user` that binds everything you need for basics and uses that in the running thread)
 	- Maybe a separate cell type?
 It would contain just a package name change the package context of all cells coming after it (this would keep you from having to declare a new package in each cell, while allowing you to have a notebook span multiple packages)
 	- Each book has a package (and system) named after it?
 (Renaming just got really hard)
 		- Did it? `rename-package` exists, and would let us pull this off fairly easily.
 We don't even need to sanitize input; package names can be arbitrary strings.
 The biggest problem is that we'd probably want a readable name for our title and a typeable name for our actual package name.
+And this still wouldn't solve the dependencies problem.
 Separate `:init` cell still sounds like the best idea, frankly.
 	- This just bit again (failed to properly eval a `:cl-who` form because it wasn't being done in `:cl-notebook`).
 Right decision might be to default to `:cl-notebook`, but allow a system specification cell type that'd let users specify different info.
 	- Thinking one `init` cell at the beginning of the notebook.
 Defaults to just `(in-package :cl-notebook-user)` (should be the assumed value if there isn't valid contents in the cell as well), but can be changed to include package definition for the current notebook.
 We can pull out package info automatically for ASD generation
 - Get `quicklisp` working properly with this.